 Dementia is a loss of brain function that occurs with certain diseases.
-Alzheimer's disease (AD), is one form of dementia that gradually gets worse over time.
+Alzheimer disease (AD), is one form of dementia.
 It affects memory, thinking, and behavior.

 There are two types of AD:

 AD symptoms include difficulty with many areas of mental function, including:

 Mild cognitive impairment (MCI) is the stage between normal forgetfulness due to aging, and the development of AD.
 People with MCI have mild problems with thinking and memory that do not interfere with daily activities.
 They are often aware of the forgetfulness.
 Not everyone with MCI develops AD.

 Early symptoms of AD can include:

 As AD becomes worse, symptoms are more obvious and interfere with the ability to take care of oneself.
 Symptoms may include:

 A skilled health care provider can often diagnose AD with the following steps: